-Here the Great Plains meet the Rocky Mountain upslope, a rich ecological juxtaposition that brings wildlife communities together from each - notably white tail deer and mule deer - an uncommon occurrence in Colorado.
-Coyote, fox, rabbit, raptors and rattlesnakes also call this area home.
+Here the Great Plains meet the Rocky Mountain upslope, a rich ecological juxtaposition that brings plant and wildlife communities together from each.
+White tail deer, mule deer coyote, elk, fox, rabbit, raptors and rattlesnakes all call this area home.

-The Eagle Wind Trail - a lollipop loop - leads up and around the west slope of Rabbit Mountain with terrific views of the Eastern Plains, Continental Divide, and Colorado Front Range.
-Hikers, runners, cyclists and winter recreationalists will enjoy mild grades, good trail conditions, and wildlife viewing throughout.
+The Eagle Wind Trail - a lollipop loop - leads up and around the west slope of Rabbit Mountain with terrific views across the Eastern Plains, Front Range and Continental Divide.
+Hikers, runners, cyclists and families will enjoy mild grades and good wildlife viewing throughout: